 Georgia Southwestern State University offers programs leading to certification in secondary education in English, History, Political Science, and Mathematics.
-A P-12 program is offered which leads to certification inMusic.
-These programs complement a strong academic background in the teaching field while providing theknowledge, skills, and experiences that are prerequisite to effective instruction.
+A P-12 program is offered which leads to certification in Music.
+These programs complement a strong academic background in the teaching field while providing the knowledge, skills, and experiences that are prerequisite to effective instruction.

 Candidates who plan to teach grades 6-12 must enroll in the appropriatesecondary program.
 Requirements for each program are established jointly by the College of Education and the College of Arts and Sciences and respective departments.
-Candidates are assigned academic advisors from within the respective academic school or department and the College of Education.
+Candidates are assigned academic advisors from within the College of Education.
 The College of Education plans and schedules courses in the professional sequence.
-All programs are designed to lead to eligibility for the initial teaching certificate inGeorgia.
+All programs are designed to lead to an initial teaching certificate in Georgia.

-Candidates should be familiar with the BASIC REQUIREMENTS FOR ALL UNDERGRADUATE TEACHER EDUCATION PROGRAMS listed previously, denoting requirements specifically for Teacher Education candidates.
-Changes in major program requirements must be approved in writing by the Dean of the College of Education and the dean of the appropriate academic school or college.
+Candidates should be familiar with the Basic Requirements for All Undergraduate Teacher Education Programs listed previously, denoting requirements specifically for Teacher Education candidates.
+Changes in major program requirements must be approved in writing by the Dean of the College of Education

 Core Curriculum Requirements: Candidates must meet the General Core Curriculum requirements as established by the University for each Teacher Education program.
-A GPA of 2.75 or higher is required for courses used to meet General Core Curriculum requirements.
+A department GPA of 2.5 or higher is required for courses used to meet General Core Curriculum requirements.
 This applies to course work taken at other institutions as well as at Georgia Southwestern State University.
-Transfer students must meet the same core GPA requirements.
+Transfer students must meet the same core department GPA requirements.
 Because of the several options in Teacher Education programs, the specific courses required in Area F of the core will vary from program to program.
 Candidates should take such courses only with the approval of the appropriate academic area advisor.
 COMM 1110, THEA 1110 or demonstrated competence in Speech is a requirement in all Teacher Education programs.
-COMM 1110 or THEA 1110 may betaken in Area B to satisfy this requirement.
+COMM 1110 or THEA 1110 may be taken in Area B to satisfy this requirement.

 Admission to Teacher Education: Admission to Teacher Education is required for a candidate to enroll in all 3000- 4000 level program courses.
-A grade of C or higher is required in each professional and teaching field course, and an institution grade point average of 2.75 is required for both Student Teaching and graduation.
+A grade of C or higher is required in each professional and teaching field course, and an institution grade point average of 2.5 is required for both Student Teaching and graduation.

 Professional Sequence: The professional sequence consists of twenty-six semester hours of professional education courses.
-Admission to Teacher Education is required for a candidate to enroll in all 3000-4000 level education courses including EDRG 3060, EDUC 3200, EDUC 4620, EDSC 4060, EDSC 4080, EDSC 4100, EDSC, 4970, EDSC 4980, EDSC, 4990, EDUC 4970, EDUC 4980, and EDUC 4990.
+Admission to Teacher Education is required for a candidate to enroll in all 3000-4000 level education courses including EDRG 3060, EDUC 3200, EDUC 4620, EDSC 4500, EDSC 4510, EDSC

+4520, EDSC, 4970, EDSC 4980, EDSC, 4990, EDUC 4970, EDUC 4980, and EDUC 4990.

 Special Education Course: The special education requirement is satisfied by completing EDSP 3000: The Exceptional Student.
-Effective July 1, 2019, the Georgia Professional Standards Commission Rule 505-2-.24 requires students to earn a grade of "B" or better.
+Effective July 1, 2019, the Georgia Professional Standards Commission Rule 505-2- 24 requires students to earn a grade of "B" or better.

-Required Teaching Field Courses: Teaching field requirements are established by the academic departments and the School of Education.
-A grade of C or higher is required in each course applied to a teaching field, and institution grade point average of 2.75 is required for both Student Teaching and graduation.
+Required Teaching Field Courses: Teaching field requirements are established by the College of Education.
+A grade of C or higher is required in each course applied to a teaching field, and an institution grade point average of 2.5 is required for both Student Teaching and graduation.
 All teaching field courses in addition to required General Core Curriculum courses, Certification Core courses, and the professional sequence courses must be completed prior to Student Teaching.
-Specific requirements for English, history, mathematics, and music can be found in Arts and Sciences departmental information.

-Click HERE for BA in English with Teacher Certification curriculum sheet.
-Click HERE for BA in History withTeacher Certification curriculum sheet.
-Click HERE for BS in Political Science with Teacher Certification curriculum sheet.
-Click HERE for BS inMathematics with Teacher Certification curriculum sheet.
+Click HERE for BSED with Major Concentration in English.

+Click HERE for BSED with Major Concentration in History curriculum sheet.

+Click HERE for BSED with Major Concentration in Political Science curriculum sheet.

+Click HERE for BSED with Major Concentration in Mathematics curriculum sheet.

 Click HERE for BA in Music with Teacher Certification curriculum sheet.